Will give you 'ease of doing' business, you improve 'ease of living': PM Modi to IIT-Delhi students

 The prime minister said that COVID-19 has taught the world that globalisation is important but self-reliance is equally important.

-NEW DELHI: Prime Minister Narendra Modi on Saturday said the country will ensure 'ease of doing business' for its youth while they should work for providing 'ease of living' to people, particularly the poorest of the poor, through innovations.
+NEW DELHI: Urging the graduating students in Indian Institute of Technology-Delhi to contribute to the government’s Atmanirbhar Bharat campaign, Prime Minister Narendra Modi on Saturday said the country will ensure ‘ease of doing business’ for its youth while they should work for providing ‘ease of living’ to people, particularly the poorest of the poor, through innovations.
+“India is fully committed to give its youth ease of doing business so that the youth through their innovation can bring about a change in the lives of crores of people of the country,” the PM said, addressing the 51st annual convocation of the institute through video-conferencing.

-Addressing the 51st annual convocation of IIT-Delhi via video conferencing, he said that the post-COVID-19 world is going to be very different and technology will play the biggest role in it.
-The prime minister said that COVID-19 has taught the world that globalisation is important but self-reliance is equally important.
+He said technology and innovation would play a major role in times to come.
+“The post-Covid world is going to be very different and technology has to play a major role in it,” said the PM.
+“Covid-19 has changed the way things are conducted today.
+Virtual and augmented reality are becoming the working reality...it has taught us that while globalisation is important, self-reliance is equally important.”
+Modi also urged the budding techies to work towards finding solutions to the country’s existing problems.

+“Indians have immense faith in the need for technology… There are immense possibilities for you in the country and also there are immense challenges confronting the country for which you can give solutions,” he said.
+“A lot of work can be done in areas such as disaster management, maintaining the groundwater level, solar power generation, telemedicine and big data analysis.”

 My address at the Annual Convocation of @iitdelhi. https://t.co/t6RlqjVvEv— Narendra Modi (@narendramodi) November 7, 2020

-"India is fully committed to give its youth ease of doing business so that the youth through their innovation can bring about a change in the lives of crores of people of the country.
-The country will give you ease of doing business but you do one thing, through your expertise, experience, talent and innovation...ensure ease of living for the poorest of the poor citizens," Modi said addressing the graduating students of IIT-Delhi.

-Modi also urged the graduating students to focus on quality, never compromise, and make their innovations work at a mass scale.
-"Your work will give global recognition to our products.
-Your efforts will lead to swifter recognition of Indian products," Modi told the students, calling them the best brand ambassadors of Brand India.
+The PM also asked the students to focus on quality, never compromise, and make their innovations work at a mass scale.
+“Your work will give global recognition to our products.
+Your efforts will lead to swifter recognition of Indian products,” Modi told the students, calling them the best brand ambassadors of Brand India.